grumpyjames/birding-almanac/sites/Oare_Marshes.md

 * a good hour's walk (use the Saxon Shore Way)
 * a twenty-minute cycle
 * a ten-minute drive or taxi ride
-* a fifteen-minute bus (hourly, not Sundays, [timetable](https://tiscon-maps-stagecoachbus.s3.amazonaws .com/Timetables/South%20East/Kent/3%20wef%20180917.pdf)) followed by a ten-minute walk; fafftastic.

 ---
 ### Facilities